yosi09/InsightCodeingChallange/README.md

 # InsightCodeingChallange

-The code analyzed internet traffic data and provide the following outputs:
+The code analyzes internet traffic data and provide the following outputs:

 feature 1 - hosts.txt,
 feature 2 - resources.txt,
 feature 3 - hours.txt,
 and feature 4 - blocked.txt.

-The code received the log data from a file log.txt.
-To conserve the computer memory only 100,000 lines are uploaded each time (changeable by changing CHUNKDATA) and repeat it for the whole file.
-Since feature 4 needs to give real-time results while the other can be analyzed when the system is idle, it is analyzed by line, and therefore takes the longest to calculate.
+The code received a log data file log.txt.
+To conserve memory only 100,000 lines are uploaded each time (changeable by changing CHUNKDATA) and repeat it for the whole file.

+Since only feature 4 needs to give real-time results while the other can be analyzed when the system is idle, feature 4 is analyzed by line, and therefore takes the longest to calculate.

 I add a fifth feature (Needed to activate by removing comments) that similar to feature 3 but with no overlap between the windows: For example, feature 3 can give the following windows:
 19:00:00 - 20:00:00;